monrdeme/aws-multi-tier-app/README.md

 ### Part 5: Secrets Manager

-**Purpose**: To securely manage sensitive application credentials, such as database passwords, by integrating with AWS Secrets Manager, ensuring that secrets are not hardcoded and can be rotated automatically.
+**Purpose**: To securely manage sensitive application credentials, such as database passwords, by integrating with Secrets Manager, ensuring that secrets are not hardcoded and can be rotated automatically.

-- **[main.tf](https://github.com/monrdeme/aws-multi-tier-app/blob/main/terraform/modules/secrets-manager/main.tf)**: Defines the AWS Secrets Manager secret resource, which stores sensitive information like database credentials securely.
+- **[main.tf](https://github.com/monrdeme/aws-multi-tier-app/blob/main/terraform/modules/secrets-manager/main.tf)**: Defines the Secrets Manager secret resource, which stores sensitive information like database credentials securely.
 It also sets up policies to allow specific IAM roles (e.g., ECS task roles) to retrieve these secrets.

 - **[variables.tf](https://github.com/monrdeme/aws-multi-tier-app/blob/main/terraform/modules/secrets-manager/variables.tf)**: Declares variables for the secret's name, description, and any initial secret string.